mui/material-ui/docs/data/base/components/snackbar/snackbar.md

 A snackbar provides users with a brief, temporary message about app processes without interrupting their activity or experience.

-The `SnackbarUnstyled` component is built to appear in the corner or center of the screen to inform users about an action that the app is taking.
+The `SnackbarUnstyled` component is built to appear on-screen to inform users about an action that the app is taking.

 {{"component": "modules/components/ComponentLinkHeader.js", "design": false}}